Climbing the Sacred Mountain

 one of the three tampats

-Near the summit, we arrived to what they consider to be a holy shrine.
-In it were three tampats or holy graves.
-This is where the Muslims pray and make wishes.
+Near the summit, we arrived at a holy shrine.
+There were three tampats or holy graves where the Muslims would usually say their prayers.

 What better way to chill out after a hike than with barbecue and fresh buko by the beach?
-The al fresco setting of the barbecue place beside the Beach Side Inn where most locals flock to for beer, barbecue, and videoke is certainly a perfect spot to mingle with the locals, watch the sun set gold over the Sulu Sea and view the mystical Bud Bongao from a distance.
+The al fresco setting of the barbecue place beside the Beach Side Inn where most locals flock to for beer, barbecue, and videoke is certainly a perfect spot to mingle with the locals, wonder at the vastness of the Sulu Sea and view the mystical Bud Bongao from a distance.